 As we age, it becomes increasingly important to plan for future health care needs and ensure that our wishes will be respected, even when we may not be able to communicate them any longer.
 Living wills and other advance directives are essential tools in elder law that...

-By Beth Andersen It is a bit awkward to tell a client they should get a doctor’s note as part of their estate plan.
-Maybe that is why I have had clients come into my office after struggling to use estate planning documents such as powers of attorney or wills simply...
+It is a bit awkward to tell a client they should get a doctor’s note as part of their estate plan.
+Maybe that is why I have had clients come into my office after struggling to use estate planning documents such as powers of attorney or wills simply because their prior...

 Guest post by Marie Villeza of ElderImpact.org The loss of a spouse is full of grief and sadness, and for your senior loved one, this process can feel like a blur.
 The funeral and days after are filled with kind faces, flowers and food, but once the steady traffic...